 - Among the numerous sealed cans dotting the Malazan Book of the Fallen universe a good portion appear to be Sealed Evil in a Can but there has been more than one of this too.
 Given the large number of cans involved, this is not at all surprising.

-- Bob, who whenever released for combat purposes makes everyone extremely thankful that it's Harry (now Butters) that owns him.
+- The Dresden Files: Bob, who whenever released for combat purposes makes everyone extremely thankful that it's Harry (now Butters) that owns him.

 - Time Scout: Partly how Jack the Ripper operates.

 - Sun Wukong, the Monkey King, was trapped under a mountain by the Buddha for five hundred years because it was the only way to stop him.
 He might have stayed down there forever if he wasn't needed for a Journey to the West.

 - Fëanor from The Silmarillion is stuck in Mandos' halls(the place the elves go after dying for a period of reflection before getting reborn) until the end of time thanks to his crimes against his own people while pursuing his revenge against Melkor. he is openly and repeatedly stated to be the single most powerful(both physically and mentally), skilled(metallurgist, linguist, artisan, sculptor, orator etc) elf to have ever lived, or ever will.
 His final act alive was to fight every single Balrog.
 Alone.
 At the same time.
 For hours.
 They ran away once his army showed up.

 - In Crystal Rain immortal cyborg killing machine Pepper spent nearly three centuries in an escape pod on his way back to Nanagada.
 When he emerges, he has a whole lot of ass-kicking to catch up on.